If Windows 11 games stutter even at high FPS, the problem is usually frame-time instability, not low raw performance. The fastest fixes are:

 What to Look For

-If FPS is high but the frame-time graph is messy, this guide applies to you.
+If the FPS is high but the frame-time graph is messy, this guide applies to you.

 Step 1: Clear the DirectX Shader Cache and Restart Properly